airnativeextensions/tutorials/docs/getting-started-flashbuilder4.5.md

 You will need to manually add the extension ID to the application descriptor at this stage.

 To enable the extension in your application you need to add some additional information to your application descriptor.
 Basically this informs the compiler of what extensions are required in your application.
-Most of the IDEs will add this automatically but it is important to understand what is changing when you add an extension into your application.
+Some IDEs will add this automatically but it is important to understand what is changing when you add an extension into your application.

 More details on the extensions ID can be found [here](http://help.adobe.com/en_US/air/build/WS597e5dadb9cc1e0253f7d2fc1311b491071-8000.html#WS08cc5e527b0868243ea2ffcd1314dff873a-7ffe).